 We’ve covered a lot already, but there’s still so much more to discuss!
 We’ve gathered the biggest questions you may still have about Universal’s Express Passes and collected them together for you below.

 Unlike Disney’s FastPasses or Universal’s own Virtual Lines, there are no “return times” for Express Passes; you get to use your Express access at whatever time you want to.
 (Just be aware that Express access is not available during Early Park Admission.)

 Quick tip: if you have a basic Express Pass, which means you can only use it once per attraction, it’s best to save it for when there is a line longer than 15 minutes – if the wait is shorter than that, you might as well jump into the standby queue.

 How much do Express Passes cost?

-Just like how hotels adjust room rates and airlines modify plane tickets based on demand, Universal also tweaks the price of its standalone Express Passes based on anticipated park attendance.
-As a result, the prices for the theme parks’ Express Passes fluctuate throughout each day of the year, from $49 to as much as $169 per person; Volcano Bay’s Express pricing, meanwhile, starts at $19 for basic and $39 for Plus.
+Just as hotels adjust room rates and airlines modify plane tickets based on demand, Universal also tweaks the price of its standalone Express Passes based on anticipated park attendance.
+As a result, the prices for the theme parks’ Express Passes fluctuate throughout each day of the year.
+Prices start at $69.99 for the basic Universal Express, $89.99 for Universal Express Unlimited, and $19.99 for Volcano Bay Express.

 Check out the pricing for your travel dates by clicking here, selecting the type of Express Pass you want, and then choosing “select dates.”